Memoir of the past

 “Money,” said Kiyro, his mind was focused heavily on reading the new game quest he had received.

-“See, we all have a reason even though it might be a bit odd of a reason to stick to a quest,” said Jack.
-Their voices trailed off into the distance, while Kiyro was too busy thinking about the reward for the new quest.
+“See, we all have a reason, even though it might be a bit odd of a reason to stick to a quest,” said Jack.
+Their voices trailed off into the distance while Kiyro was too busy thinking about the reward for the new quest.
 He wondered what this hybrid form was going to be.
-Would he be some kind of oddly shaped being that he never knew about or was it some kind of human with a dragon head?
+Would he be some oddly shaped being that he never knew about, or was it some kind of human with a dragon head?
 New ideas of what it could be kept forming in his mind.

-If he didn’t know any better this quest might take a lot longer than he expected and wanted him to work three times harder than normal.
-Was this all worth his time?
-In a sense it was; the answer to find the hybrid form, the past of Drezo Regalia, book of Historia, and possibly the new enemies that are supposedly to come in the future.
+If he didn’t know any better, this quest might take a lot longer than he expected, and he wanted him to work three times harder than normal.
+But was this all worth his time?
+In a sense, it was; the answer to finding the hybrid form, the past of Drezo Regalia, the book of Historia, and possibly the new enemies that are supposed to come in the future.

 “Did you say something?”
-Eve asked, she peered towards him.
-Her blue hair fell to the side covering half her face.
+Eve asked; she peered at him.
+Her blue hair fell to the side, covering half her face.
 She pulled back her hair to see clearly.

 “I was just thinking to myself.”